fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 </script>
 ```

-Let’s break it down.
+For those that aren’t natural node ninjas, let me break down how this code works.

 ``const searchParams = new URLSearchParams(window.location.search);``

-This code is simply getting the parameters from the URL.
+This above code is simply getting the parameters from the URL.

 ``if (!searchParams.get('utm_source') && document.referrer) {``